-§ 2 When registration fraud is discovered and the person is already registered as a student, this fraud leads to a disciplinary punishment of exclusion, issued by the competent body within the establishment in question.
+§2.
+When registration fraud is discovered and the person is already registered as a student, this fraud leads to a disciplinary punishment of exclusion, issued by the Rector.
 The name of the student is then communicated to the Government Commissioner.